 The American Express® Gold Card (rates & fees) is a compelling rewards card for those looking to earn points quickly.

-It’s got generous point multipliers for home chefs and restaurant-goers as well as dining credits for takeout enthusiasts.
-Because it’s a travel rewards card, it offers rewards on flights to offset the cost of your vacations, too.
+It has generous point multipliers for home chefs and restaurant-goers as well as dining credits for takeout enthusiasts.
+Because it’s a travel rewards card, it also offers rewards on flights and hotel bookings to help offset the cost of your vacations.

-Let’s take a look at what the Amex Gold card has to offer.
+Let’s look at what the Amex Gold card has to offer and where it could fit into your card strategy.

 Amex Gold Bonus Categories